TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 8/1 Corinthians 8.12.md

 ---

-And thus, sinning against the brethren, and wounding their conscience when it is weak, ye sin against Christ.
+Thus, sinning against the brothers, and wounding their conscience when it is weak, you sin against Christ.